-Exercising its sovereign authority to regulate hunting for Colville Tribal Members including šnṗ̀ašqwaẇšaxw (Wenatchi) Tribal Members, the Colville Business Council of the Confederated Tribes of the Colville Reservation promulgates such regulations as it deems proper and necessary to carry out the policy of the Colville Tribes with respect to hunting.
-These hunting regulations have been developed in the interest of preserving, protecting, and perpetuating the wildlife resources of Colville Tribal usual and accustomed areas and assist in maintaining public safety.
+Exercising its sovereign authority to regulate hunting for Colville Tribal Members, the Colville Business Council of the Confederated Tribes of the Colville Reservation promulgates such regulations as it deems proper and necessary to carry out the policy of the Colville Tribes with respect to hunting.
+These hunting season regulations have been developed in the interest of preserving, protecting, and perpetuating the wildlife resources of Colville Tribal aboriginal territories and assist in maintaining public safety.

 The following regulations are hereby enacted pertaining to seasons, open areas, bag and possession limits of animals harvested, equipment restrictions, public safety, harvest reporting, licensing, tags and special permits.
-These regulations are issued pursuant to Tribal Fish and Wildlife Code, adopted by Colville Business Council Resolutions 1997-491, and 2023-491.
+These regulations are issued pursuant to Tribal Fish and Wildlife Code, adopted by Colville Business Council Resolutions 1997-491, and 2023-402.